ERICSSON

 The following notes on circuit operations during switching procedure refer to the diagram, Fig. 7.

-With the development of the instruments herein described, the Company can now offer a comprehensive range of modern-style intermediate and extension telephones.
+comprehensive range of modern-style intermediate and extension telephones.
 The range comprises not only the respective auto and manual c.b. types for external and internal working which have been mentioned, but also an intermediate telephone designed solely for magneto exchange lines.
 This is a moulded set equipped with a hand generator, an indicator and three push-button keys.
 Its Type number is N.2140A.
 The associated extension uses an ordinary magneto telephone.